Target Settings

 For the existing pools, you have the following options:

-• Set as Default - makes the pool the default for the workspace.
-All new targets within this workspace will automatically use the default worker pool.
+* **Set as Default** - makes the pool the default for the workspace.
+Only targets created after this change will use it automatically.
+Existing targets keep their current worker pool and must be updated manually.

-There is always one pool named Default Worker Pool that cannot be deleted.
-This is the built-in worker that sends attacks from your VPC in SPLX Cloud.
+There is always one pool named **Default Worker Pool** that cannot be deleted.
+This is the built-in worker that sends attacks from your VPC to the Cloud.

 Once a worker pool has been created, it can be assigned directly in the **Target Settings**.
 Choose the target, go to **Target** **Settings**, click on **Actions** and select the desired worker pool from the dropdown list.